ksator/junos-automation-with-ansible/README.md

 - An Ansible library for Junos built by Juniper.
 - An Ansible library for Junos built by Ansible.

-Both of them are used into this repository.
+Both of them are used in this repository.

 ### Ansible modules for Junos built by Juniper:
 Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).